-These symptoms generally worsen as your condition progresses.
+These symptoms generally get worse as your condition progresses.

 Serum iron is measured in micrograms of iron per deciliter of blood (mcg/dL).
-The National Institutes of Health (NIH) reports that the following ranges are “normal” for a serum iron test: (NIH, 2012)
+The following are considered normal ranges for a serum iron test:

 - iron: 60 to 170 mcg/dL

-Abnormally high iron serum levels may mean that you have consumed too much iron, vitamin B-6, or vitamin B-12.
-In some cases, high iron levels can indicate:
+Abnormally high iron serum levels may mean you’ve consumed too much iron, vitamin B-6, or vitamin B-12.
+High levels of iron may indicate:

-- hemolytic anemia or hemolysis (when your body does not have enough healthy red blood cells)
+- hemolytic anemia or hemolysis: your body doesn’t have enough healthy red blood cells

-- liver conditions, such as hepatic necrosis and hepatitis
+- liver conditions: such as hepatic necrosis (liver failure) and hepatitis

-- iron poisoning (when you’ve taken more than the recommended dose of iron supplements)
+- iron poisoning: you’ve taken more than the recommended dose of iron supplements

-- iron overload (when your body naturally retains too much iron)
+- iron overload: your body naturally retains too much iron

-Abnormally low iron levels may mean that you have not consumed enough iron or that your body is not absorbing the iron properly.
+Abnormally low iron levels may mean you haven’t consumed enough iron or your body isn’t absorbing the iron properly.
 Regularly having heavy menstrual periods can also lead to low iron levels.
-In other cases, low iron levels can indicate:

 - gastrointestinal blood loss